With U.S. midterms ahead, Musk's Twitter takeover raises fear of misinformation wave

 Twitter sought to eliminate false tweets about the coronavirus pandemic, when misinformation about the scale of the disease and the efficacy of various medical treatments – exacerbated by some political leaders – spread widely, hampering the public health response.

-In the aftermath of the 2020 election, Twitter permanently banned Trump and some of his allies, such as attorney Sidney Powell and pillow entrepreneur Mike Lindell, who echoed his false claims that the election had been stolen.
+In the aftermath of the 2020 election, Twitter permanently banned Trump and some of his allies, such as attorney Sidney Powell and pillow entrepreneur Mike Lindell, who echoed his false election fraud claims.
 The site has also deleted thousands of accounts affiliated with right-wing extremist groups such as the Proud Boys and the far-right conspiracy theory known as QAnon.

 But some experts have questioned whether those efforts are adequate given the sheer volume and speed of misinformation online.
 A company whistleblower said earlier this year that Twitter had prioritized user growth over reducing spam and bots; the company rejected his account.